Workout After Eating: How Long to Wait by Meal and Intensity

 If you like formal rules more than my cranky gut wisdom, the NHS guide on food and exercise gives plain advice on carbs, fat, and timing.
 Worth a skim before your next “I’ll be fine” pre-run burrito.

-Here’s the short list: side stitches, reflux, bathroom sprints, nausea, sluggish pace, random rage at the universe.
+Here’s the short list, side stitches, reflux, bathroom sprints, nausea, sluggish pace, random rage at the universe.
 I’ve done all these.
 Once I tried burpees 20 minutes after pizza.
 That workout ended with me negotiating with gravity.

 Some people ask me “how long should you wait to workout after eating” like there’s a magic number.
 There isn’t.
 There’s your stomach, your workout, and your last three meals doing parkour together.
 Track your patterns.
 You’ll see what works and what blows up.